jessicastow/excel/README.md

 - example:
 `=TEXT(A2, "000000000")
 - change the data type so it behaves like a string
+- the number of 0s represents the minimum number of characters in the id field

 `VALUE()` function syntax
 - syntax: